fast050/fast050/README.md

 -->
 ## 📫 How to reach me

-You can find and get touch with me on these accounts 👀
+You can find and get in touch with me on these accounts 👀

 [![LinkedIn Badge](https://img.shields.io/badge/Khalid-follow%20on%20linkedin-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/khalid-mohamed-developer/)